 How do I figure the fabric size for a design with a stitch count of say 120 wide x 150 high?

-First you need to determine the fabric count-14, 22, 28, 32, etc. Then the next important question is whether you are stitching over one or two threads!!
+First you need to determine the fabric count-14, 22, 28, 32, etc. Then the next important question is whether you are stitching over one or two threads.
 For 14- and 22-count fabric you are probably stitching over 1.
-However, on a 28- or 32-count fabric, you could be stitching over 2 threads.
+On a 28- or 32-count fabric, you could be stitching over 2 threads.